 Please exercise extreme caution and keep Xylitol containing products out of reach of your dogs.

-If you suspect your dog has ingested a product containing xylitol contact your veterinarian, or go to your local animal emergency centre right away.
+If you suspect your dog has ingested a product containing xylitol contact your veterinarian, or go to your local animal emergency center right away.

 Xylitol toxicity is dangerous and can be fatal for your dog, even in small quantities.

-Lolly wrappers are also a hazard.
-Many pets will just gulp down the fully wrapped lolly without care.
-This can result in stomach cramps and pain and in severe circumstances, surgery may be required to remove a blockage caused by the wrapper.
+Ingestion of lolly wrappers can result in stomach cramps and pain, and in severe circumstances, surgery may be required to remove a blockage caused by the wrapper.

 Everyone loves fairy lights and lighted animations, however, these all require some wiring and many need electricity.